budleigh/slugmaze/README.md

 ## Testimonial ##
   A slug was shown a Path.
 The Path rotated beneath him.
-Since the slug was itself a part of the Maze, it too rotated.
+Since the slug was itself a part of the Path, it too rotated.
 Thus, the Path did not change.
 In this moment, the slug found enlightenment.

 ## Instructions and Tutorial ##